Probing early structure and model-independent neutrino mass with high-redshift CMB lensing mass maps: Weighing neutrinos with high redshift only lensing maps

-where $g(a)<1$ is a scale-independent damping factor due to the decay of gravitational potentials during dark energy domination.} Dark energy can similarly cause a suppression of the growth of matter structure, often described as follows: $\delta_{\text{CDM}}\propto[ag(a)]$, where $g(a)$ is a scale-independent damping factor (with a value $<1$ as the dark energy density becomes significant).
+Dark energy can similarly cause a suppression of the growth of matter structure, often described as follows: $\delta_{\text{CDM}}\propto[ag(a)]$, where $g(a)$ is a scale-independent damping factor (with a value $<1$ as the dark energy density becomes significant).
 Since both neutrino mass and dark energy result in a suppression of structure growth, non-standard dark energy physics could lead to a biased determination of the neutrino mass.

 We will here consider applying our cleaning method to obtain a high-redshift-only lensing map, and use this to constrain $\sum{m}_\nu$.
 This is motivated by the fact that the damping factor due to dark energy $g(a)$ differs only from 1 when the dark energy density is non-negligible; hence, assuming that dark energy is only relevant below a certain low redshift, removing the lower redshift information means that the suppression effects in the matter power spectrum are due to neutrinos alone.